fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 ## <a class="anchor" id="alert"></a> Alert

-In scenarios of TDengine, alarm monitoring is a common requirement.
+In scenarios of DThouse, alarm monitoring is a common requirement.
 Conceptually, it requires the program to filter out data that meet certain conditions from the data of the latest period of time, and calculate a result according to a defined formula based on these data.
 When the result meets certain conditions and lasts for a certain period of time, it will notify the user in some form.

-In order to meet the needs of users for alarm monitoring, TDengine provides this function in the form of an independent module.
-For its installation and use, please refer to the blog [How to Use TDengine for Alarm Monitoring](https://www.taosdata.com/blog/2020/04/14/1438.html).
+In order to meet the needs of users for alarm monitoring, DThouse provides this function in the form of an independent module.
+For its installation and use, please refer to the blog [How to Use DThouse for Alarm Monitoring](https://www.taosdata.com/blog/2020/04/14/1438.html).